homebridge/bonjour/README.md

 #### `Event: up`

-Emitted when the service is up.
+Emitted when the service is up, and if the txt record of the service is updated `service.updateTxt(object)`.

 #### `Event: error`